tallen-hashicorp/Vault-Secrets-Operator/README.md

 ## Deploy the Vault Secrets Operator

-Use Helm to deploy the Vault Secrets Operator.
-You need to update the `vault/vault-operator-values.yaml` file to contain the correct address for Vault.
+Use Helm to deploy the Vault Secrets Operator. **You need to update the `vault/vault-operator-values.yaml` file to contain the correct address for Vault**.

 ```bash
 helm repo add hashicorp https://helm.releases.hashicorp.com